American drone strikes in Pakistan: Operational and policy changes in U.S. drone program (2011–2013)

+On 28 April 2011, U.S. President Barack Obama appointed General David Petraeus as director of the CIA overseeing the drone attacks.
+According to Pakistani and American officials this could further inflame relations between the two nations.
 Drone strikes were halted in November 2011 after NATO forces killed 24 Pakistani soldiers in the Salala incident.
 Shamsi Airfield was evacuated of Americans and taken over by the Pakistanis December 2011.
+On 9 December 2011, Pakistan's Army Chief Ashfaq Parvez Kayani issued a directive to shoot down US drones.
+A senior Pakistani military official said, "Any object entering into our air space, including U.S. drones, will be treated as hostile and be shot down."
 The incident prompted an approximately two-month stop to the drone strikes, which resumed on 10 January 2012.